Celebrate the Nutcracker with These Crafts and Activities

 See It Live

 Atlanta Ballet’s The Nutcracker at Cobb Energy Performing Arts Centre: This innovative production features larger-than-life sets, bold costumes and video projections.
-Dec.
-4-29.
+Through Dec.
+29.

 The Nutcracker at Roswell Cultural Arts Center: Watch Clara save the Nutcracker in Atlanta